udacity/ud615/labs/monitoring-and-health-checks.md

 Kubernetes supports monitoring applications in the form of readiness and liveness probes.
 Health checks on be performed on each container in a pod.
 Readiness probes indicate when a pod is "ready" to serve traffice.
 Liveness probes indicate a container is "alive".
 If a liveness probe fails multiple times the container will be restarted.
 Liveness probes that continue to fail will cause a pod to enter a crashloop.

-## Creating Pods with Liveness and Readiness Probes.
+## Tutorial: Creating Pods with Liveness and Readiness Probes.

 ### Review the monolith-monitoring pod